tokenized/tokenized-sdk-example-react/README.md

 down to components that use queries and mutations.
 Use this once at the top of your app’s component tree.

+#### Devtools

+The SDK caches model data with [React Query](https://react-query.tanstack.com) and stores state using [Redux](https://redux.js.org).
+To avoid confusion with your app’s usage of these frameworks, devtools support is turned off by default.
+If you’d like to view the SDK’s internal state in development builds, run this code in your browser’s console, and reload:

+    window.localStorage.setItem('tokenized-sdk-devtools-enable', 'true');

+The React Query devtools are rendered inside the `<TokenizedApiProvider>` component.
+In the Redux devtools browser extension, you should be able to select `Tokenized SDK` from the list of stores.
+To turn the devtools off again, run:

+    window.localStorage.removeItem('tokenized-sdk-devtools-enable');

 **Kind**: static property of [<code>@tokenized/sdk-react-private</code>](#module_@tokenized/sdk-react-private)